SQL

 In devtodev analytics, you can create materialized, automatically updated as well as normal (with no physical materialization) query Views.

 A View is a virtual table with a content determined by a query.
-Like a table, the View consists of a set of named columns and rows of data.
-After you create the View, it appears in the list of tables in the “views” directory on the left and can be used for writing SQL queries.
+Like a table, a View consists of a set of named columns and rows of data.
+After you create a View, it appears in the list of tables in the views directory on the left and can be used for writing SQL queries.

-The use of materialized Views can drastically speed up dashboard loading because they allow you to execute a query against a data sample prepared in the View instead of running it against a larger dataset.
+The use of materialized Views can drastically speed up dashboard load time.
+It allows you to execute a query against a data sample prepared in the View instead of running it against a larger dataset.

 In addition, you can collect the necessary data from several tables in a single View and thus speed up query execution because it allows you to avoid joining entire tables.